-The CIPFA Service Reporting Code of Practice 2013/14 requires that all support service costs and overheads, except for those in relation to Corporate and Democratic Core and Non Distributed Costs, are completely recharged or apportioned to the service users.
+The CIPFA Service Reporting Code of Practice 2014/15 requires that all support service costs and overheads, except for those in relation to Corporate and Democratic Core and Non Distributed Costs, are completely recharged or apportioned to the service users.
+In the case of these exceptions, the total costs as accounted for as separate headings in the Comprehensive Income and Expenditure Account.

 The main support costs and the basis of allocation are shown below: